 We agree with the statement from the UK’s Committee on Climate Change (CCC), that carbon capture, utilisation and storage (CCUS) is critical to reducing CO2 emissions and meeting the UK’s 2050 emissions reduction targets.

-Our investment in the development of the Acorn Project is an ideal opportunity to play our part, alongside our industry peers.
+Our investment in the development of the Acorn Project - an ambitious programme designed to tackle climate change by dealing with industrial CO2 emissions and other 'hard to decarbonise' sectors - is an ideal opportunity to play our part, alongside our industry peers.
 This project aims to capture CO2 emissions from the St Fergus Gas Terminal, transporting them offshore for permanent sequestration.
 Subsequent build-out modules include hydrogen generation.
 The Acorn CCS Project is part funded by the UK Government and the European Union, and is designated as a European Project of Common Interest (PCI).